A Practical Weekly Cleaning Schedule (Plus a Printable)

 • Relax!

 Right.
 Tough question.
-I understand that a lot of people work full time outside the home, and cleaning for two hours a day is just not realistic.
+I understand that many people work full-time outside the home, and cleaning for two hours daily is unrealistic.

 But keeping your home clean is about more than writing down a schedule.
 You have to do the work, and that takes time.

-First, thing about your daily cleaning tasks.
+First, think about your daily cleaning tasks.
 How much time do they take?
-Mine take about an hour a day, and are part of my morning routine and evening routine.
+Mine takes about an hour daily and is part of my morning and evening routines.
 I also have kids who do a lot of these, which helps.
-These little chores can be time consuming, but they can also be delegated.
-Moree kids means more mess, but more help.
+These little chores can be time-consuming, but they can also be delegated.
+More kids mean more mess, but more help.

 Then, look at the bigger jobs on your schedule.
 They could not take anywhere from thirty minutes to two hours.
-But here’s a secret: if you have all day to do something, you’ll make it take all day.
+But here’s a secret: if you have all day to do something, you’ll take it all day.

 If your time is limited, just work fast and efficiently.
-Do what you can in the time you have, and come back to it next week.
+Do what you can in your time, and return to it next week.

-Everyone has twenty minutes a day they can spend on doing the tasks on their cleaning schedule.
+Everyone has twenty minutes a day to do the tasks on their cleaning schedule.
 Start there.

 House cleaning schedules are only helpful if you do the work.